Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/service-level-agreements/service-levels.md

     * Owner
     * Owner's Manager
     * Team (which the request is assigned to)
-    * Specified Recipients
+    * Specified recipients
-* **Post to Timeline.** Tick if you want the notification text to be posted on the timeline of the impacted request.
+    * Post to timeline.
-* **Notification Text.** Specify the text that will appear in the Hornbill notification.
+    * Notification text.
 * **Send Reminder.** This will send an email to the following(if this has been specified):
     * Owner
     * Owner's Manager